 Route6 Documentation

 Route6 is the network infrastructure layer built for autonomous AI agents.
-Each agent gets a real public IPv6 /64, a DNS hostname, port forwarding, and a private mesh network — all configured through a built-in MCP server inside a single Docker container.
+Your organisation gets a dedicated IPv6 /64, and each agent its own public address within it, a DNS hostname, port forwarding, and a private mesh network — all reachable through a built-in MCP server.

 Free tier available.
 Start with a public IPv6 identity in 60 seconds — no credit card required.
 Register → (opens in a new tab)